 Section 501 of the conference report authorizes the Secretary of Defense to permit a component of the Department to charge the CIA the same rate for military airlift services as would be charged another component of the Department if the Secretary determines that such services are provided for activities related to national security objectives.
-Section 501 is identical to section 503 of the Senate bill and, except for technical drafting differences, to section 503 of the House amendment.
+Section 501 is identical to section 501 of the House bill and to section 501 of the Senate amendment.

 Section 502 of the conference report amends chapter 167 of title 10 of the United States Code to (a) authorize withholding from public disclosure unclassified maps, charts and related geodetic data produced by the Defense Mapping Agency, and (2) provide for the public sale by the Defense Mapping Agency of unclassified maps and charts of scales 1:500,000 and smaller.
-Section 502 is identical to section 502 of the House amendment.
-The Senate bill did not contain a similar provision.
+Section 502 is identical to section 502 of the House bill and to section 502 of the Senate amendment.

 Section 503 of the conference report amends the National Security Agency Act of 1959 to provide discretionary authority to the Director of the National Security Agency to utilize appropriated funds to provide assistance to former National Security Agency employees for up to five years after leaving such employment if the Director determines such assistance is essential to avoid circumstances that might lead to the unlawful disclosure of classified information to which the employee to be assisted had access.
-Section 503 is identical to section 502 of the Senate bill.
-The House amendment did not contain a similar provision.
+Section 503 is identical to section 503 of the House bill and to section 503 of the Senate Amendment.

-Section 504 of the conference report adds a new subchapter II to chapter 21 of title 10 of the United States Code empowering the Secretary of Defense to authorize the conduct of commercial activities necessary to provide sufficient security for authorized intelligence collection activities undertaken abroad by the Department of Defense.
-Section 504 incorporates portions of similar provisions found in section 501 of the Senate bill and section 503 of the House amendment, with the following significant modifications.
+Section 504 of the conference report adds a new subchapter II to chapter 21 of title 10 of the United States Code empowering the Secretary of Defense to authorize the conduct of commerical activities necessary to provide sufficient security for authorized intelligence collection activities undertaken abroad by the Department of Defense.
+Section 504 is identical to section 504 of the House bill and, except for a technical drafting difference, to section 504 of the Senate amendment.